stormblog/sircmpwn.github.io/_posts/2016-03-22-Integrating-a-VT220-into-my-life.md

 the session running on the terminal.
 The for_window rule I added to my sway config automatically moves this to the VT220 fake output and tada!
 It works.
 Now I have a nice and comfortable way to use my terminal to read emails at work.
 Now if only I could convince people to stop sending me HTML emails!
+I just bought a second VT220 for use at home, too.
+Life's good~